floriansalihovic/pet-clinic/5_groovy_scripts_and_components.md

     sling.include(resource, 'petclinic/components/footer')

-Now, the basic template for a page is reduced to a minimum.
+The basic template for a page is reduced to a minimum.
+The delta between the various files is the content.

+When pushing the content into components as well, one can use Sling internal inner workings to include components based on selectors as well, because the slingRequest is passed to every script being invoked.